ncatlab/nlab-content/pages/2/3/5/8/8532/content.md

 * The **symmetrizer**: $\sigma_{f,g}: \mathrm{swap} \circ (f \boxtimes g) \to (g \boxtimes f) \circ \mathrm{swap}$

 There are also two add-on packages:
-* `MTCategories.m` provides implementations of the equations for symmetric or braided semisimple monoidal categories.
+* `MTCategories` provides implementations of the equations for symmetric or braided semisimple monoidal categories.
-* `MTCategory.m` provides a simplified syntax for working 'inside' a particular choice of monoidal category.
+* `MTCategory` provides a simplified syntax for working 'inside' a particular choice of monoidal category.
 Once this is defined, the value of string diagrams can be computed by typing them in using ordinary string diagram notation.

 ### How can I help? ###